KFXD-TV

 KFXD-TV (channel 6) was a television station in Nampa, Idaho, United States.
 It was the first television station in the state of Idaho, broadcasting for less than two months in the summer of 1953, between June 18 and August 11.
 Owned by radio station KFXD (580 AM), it did not have any network affiliation and aired very limited programming.
-Thus, behaving basically as a proto-independent station before the eventual closure of the DuMont Television Network.
 All programs originated from the transmitter site, located at Deer Point in the Boise National Forest.

 History

 In July 1952, Frank Hurt & Son, Inc., owner of KFXD, filed with the Federal Communications Commission (FCC) to build a new commercial television station on channel 6 in Nampa, proposing a full facility to broadcast at 19,720 watts.
 The application was granted on March 11, 1953.

-After a $25,000 investment, Frank Hurt & Son was cleared to begin operations under special temporary authority pending construction of its permanent facility.
+After a $25,000 investment, Frank Hurt & Son was cleared to begin operations under special temporary authority (STA) pending construction of its permanent facility.
 The first television test pattern in Idaho made it onto screens as far away as Weiser and Ontario, Oregon, on June 18, with lieutenant governor Edson Deal helping put the station on the air.
 Commercial programming followed 11 days later, on June 29.
 The station used a temporary antenna setup that was unusual.
 Instead of a tower, the transmitter elements were mounted on a large redwood fence facing the Boise Valley.

-However, a series of differences between the television and radio businesses put the station in serious peril nearly immediately.
+However, a series of differences between the television and radio businesses put the station in peril nearly immediately.
 Though it was announced shortly before signing on that KFXD-TV would be an ABC affiliate, no such hookup ever materialized.
 Station president and general manager Edward P. Hurt had initially planned to use some of KFXD radio's staffers for the television station.
 However, the radio station's studios were in downtown Nampa, 20 mi from the Deer Point transmitter site, and Hurt discovered that technical necessities and time constraints prevented most of his 18 employees from being available.
 Hurt also discovered that he would not make any money from the higher-quality programming available at the time; he recalled that while radio stations kept $95 of every $100 in advertising, in television all the money went to "some New York film company".

 All of this left KFXD-TV severely underpowered in terms of programming and personnel.
-It was relegated to a two-man operation–the bare minimum required to operate a station under FCC regulations—run by Hurt and chief engineer Gilbert Rose.
+It was relegated to a two-man operation—the bare minimum required to operate a station under FCC regulations—run by Hurt and chief engineer Gilbert Rose.
 Without network or local programming, it only operated for two hours a day, relying on "30 year-old movies", the only programming that was economically available under the circumstances.
 On some nights, it only aired a test pattern.
 The next month, a far more organized station brought network television to Idaho when KIDO-TV (channel 7) began operations on July 12 from Boise as a primary NBC affiliate with secondary CBS and DuMont affiliations.